University Health Services FAQ

 Who can be seen at University Health Services (UHS)?

-During fall, spring, and summer semesters, all currently enrolled students are eligible.
+During fall, spring and summer semesters, all currently enrolled students are eligible.
 For intersession eligibility and eligibility for students not currently enrolled during the summer semester, please contact us at 330-672-2232.
-KSU Faculty and Staff are also eligible to be seen.
+Kent State faculty and staff are also eligible to be seen.

 How do I make an appointment at UHS?

 Appointments can be made by calling 330-672-2322.
-Appointments with medical clinicians can also be made online or by coming to the health center.
+Appointments with medical clinicians can also be made online.

 Can students at a regional campus use UHS?